scalameta/metals/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-Please report feature requests here https://github.com/scalameta/metals-feature-requests
+Please open feature requests here https://github.com/scalameta/metals-feature-requests

 The main issue tracker is reserved for bug reports and issues with an assigned milestone.